1. TRAVEL WITHOUT FLYING

 Nina Sedano – 193 countries … and one of the few women to accomplish this goal – GlobalGaz

-4. FASTEST TO 193 Both transited some countries
+4. FASTEST TO 193 All transited some countries

 5. SEE EVERY COUNTRY TWICE

-In the second week of May 2024, I met two people who knew Gunnar.
+• In the second week of May 2024, I met two people who had both met Gunnar, claiming to be friends.
 As soon as I mentioned travel, they immediately said they knew this famous traveller, Gunnar Garfors.
-One was a teacher I met in the Truro Hospital where I waited for 4 hours in the Emergency to see a Dr. The second was a young Polish woman at Starbucks at the Abu Dhabi Airport.
+One was a teacher I met in the Truro Hospital (in SE England) where I waited for 4 hours in the Emergency to see a Dr. The second was a young Polish woman at Starbucks at the Abu Dhabi Airport.
 I showed them Gunnars Nomad Mania profile and his map as of May 2024.

 There is no doubt that Gunnar has travelled a lot and must get a lot of self-satisfaction from his accomplishments.
 He has written 7 books and appears to be very good at self-promotion, I beat him in almost every category but nobody knows anything about me.
 I rarely post trips on Facebook and am very poor at self-promotion.